wes-chen/build-a-website/lesson-02/README.md

 To make sure your changes worked, always check your GitHub Pages website at [your username].github.io.

-## Feedback

-Thanks for taking time to complete our lesson.
-Please give us some feedback [here](https://forms.gle/hQVCSWr1Tsj5nouz5) so that we can improve for next time!

 ## Next Lesson

 Next lesson, we learn about the essentials of HTML.
 HTML provides a skeleton for your webpage so that it will start to have a structure to it.
 If you are looking to get ahead, please run through this [CodeAcademy tutorial](https://www.codecademy.com/learn/learn-html) at your own pace before the next lesson.